jkroso/position/Readme.md

 offset(child, parent)
 ```

-## exports.container
+### containerBox()

-  Determine the conaining block of an element
+  Determine the perimeter of an elements containing block.
+This is the box that

-## exports.offsetParent
+  determines the childs positioning.
+The container cords are relative to the
+  document element not the viewport; so take into account scrolling.

+### offsetParent()

   Get the element that serves as the base for this ones positioning.
-  That means either the nearest positioned parent.
-Note if no parents are
-  postioned this function will return undefined.
-It therefore breaks from
-  the w3c definition of an offsetparent
+  If no parents are postioned it will return undefined which isn't
+  what you might expect if you know the offsetparent spec or have
+  used `jQuery.offsetParent`

+## Running the tests

+Run

+	$ make test/built.js

+Then open the test directory in your browser

 ## Contributing
 Please do!